-Put the off-season clothes in airtight containers and store under the bed, hard to reach places of your closet or in the basement.
+Put the off-season clothes in airtight containers and store them under the bed, hard-to-reach places of your closet or in the basement.
 These make you free up room in your small closet.

 Experience Over Material Things

-Kids expect toys when holidays come.
+Kids expect toys when the holidays come.
 Buy memberships or annual passes according to their interests.
-For us, make time together to have a trip is always the happiest and best memories ever.
+For us, making time together to have a trip is always the happiest and best memory ever.

 Do you have any minimalist habits helping you to make your life easier?
 Share in the comment and I’d love to know.